powsybl/powsybl-tutorials/metrix/src/main/README.md

 | T03   | 190.5             | 384.2            |

-There is no constraint in N on the first two time steps then that there are on the third.
+There is no constraint violation in N on the first two time steps then that there are on the third.
 This is due to the change in the value of the threshold from 400 to 100 MW in the 'thresholdN' timeseries.
-There are overruns on all time steps in N-1.
+There are overloads on all time steps in N-1.

 ## 4- OPF mode without redispatching: Optimize RTE's manual actions